Economy of Iraq: Monarchy

+Economic growth

-The economy of Iraq is dominated by the oil sector, which has provided about 99.7% of foreign exchange earnings during its modern history.
-As of 2021, the oil sector provides about 92% of foreign exchange earnings.
-Iraq's hitherto agrarian economy underwent rapid development following the 14 July Revolution (1958) which overthrew the Hashemite Iraqi monarchy.
+During its modern history, the oil sector has provided about 99.7% of foreign exchange earnings.
+Agrarian economy underwent rapid development following the 14 July Revolution in 1958.
 It had become the third-largest economy in the Middle East by 1980.
-This occurred in part because of the Iraqi government's successful industrialization and infrastructure development initiatives in the 1970s, which included irrigation projects, railway and highway construction, and rural electrification.

-In the 1980s, financial problems caused by massive expenditures in the Iran-Iraq War and damage to oil export facilities by Iran led the Ba'athist government to implement austerity measures, to borrow heavily, and to later reschedule foreign debt payments.
-Iraq suffered economic losses of at least $80 billion from the war.
-In 1988, the hostilities ended.
-Oil exports gradually increased with the construction of new pipelines and restoration of damaged facilities, but again underwent a sharp decline after the Persian Gulf War.
-GDP dropped to one-fourth of the country's 1980 gross domestic product and continued to decline under postwar international sanctions, until receiving aid from the U.N.
-Oil-for-Food Programme in 1997.
+This occurred in part because of the industrialization and infrastructure development initiatives led by Saddam Hussein, which included irrigation projects, railway and highway construction, and rural electrification.
+In the 1980s, financial problems caused by massive expenditures in the Iran-Iraq War and damage to oil export facilities by Iran's military led the government to implement austerity measures, to borrow heavily, and to later reschedule foreign debt payments.